 You should also use government sanctions lists to screen for criminally compromised individuals.

 Customer due diligence is not a one-size-fits-all proposition.
-Your organization will be using three types of CDD to determine customer risk:
+Your organization will be using three types of CDD to determine risk based on the type of customer:

 Dig Deeper with a Free Resource from Fintrail and Jumio